zhangyiran0000-wq/zhangyiran0000-wq.github.io/_pages/about.md

 In parallel, I have worked on soft robotics, exoskeletons, and human–robot interfaces, which strongly influence how I view AI as an embodied, interactive system rather than a standalone model.

 ## An Approach to Trustworthy AI
-My research philosophy is centered on **adversarial design**.
+My research is centered on **adversarial design**.
 Trustworthy AI is not achieved by average-case performance, but by continuously exposing and managing failure modes.
 <p align="center"> <img src="/images/Philo.jpg"
      alt="Adversarial design philosophy illustration"
      width="600" /> </p>